Monaco Grand Prix support races: Other races

-Formula Renault has held rounds at the Monaco Grand Prix since 2003, first with the Formula Renault V6 Eurocup, which was replaced by the Formula Renault 3.5 Series from 2005-2015.
+Formula Renault has held rounds at the Monaco Grand Prix since 2003, first with the Formula Renault V6 Eurocup, which was replaced by the Formula Renault 3.5 Series from 2005–2015.
 More recently the more junior 2 litre Formula Renault series have held races at Monaco.
-In 2021 this was rebranded as the Formula Regional European Championship by Alpine.
+In 2021 this was rebranded as the Formula Regional European Championship.

 The GP3 Series made a one-off appearance in 2012.

 The Porsche Supercup has supported all Monaco Grands Prix since its inception in 1993.

+The FIA Formula 3 Championship made its debut in 2023, replacing the Formula Regional European Championship.